gkigiermo/AIDL21-SAGAN/W-GAN/README.md

 * critic_its = The number of iterations that the generator is frozen

-* gp_lamba   = Controls the magnitude of the gradient penaly added to the discrimitor loss
+* gp_lambda   = Controls the magnitude of the gradient penaly added to the discrimitor loss

 The input file reads: